Gothyoba/penguinia/README.md

 n - opposite of yes

-at - attacks enemy while in combat
+o - attacks enemy while in combat

-de - sets your hitpoints to just under your maximum hitpoints in combat if you have a potion
+p - sets your hitpoints to just under your maximum hitpoints in combat if you have a potion

 Each time you move the player the game will output the name of where you are, or a placeholder name.
 In the future this will be a more detailed description for each location.